flaxandteal/arches-orm/arches_orm/arches_django/query_builder/query_builder.md

 ### children_classes/selectors.py
 This child class defines the selectors query methods for example `all()`, `get()`, `first()`, etc. These methods set up a callback method towards the method "*create_wkri_with_datatype_values*" on the `query_builder.py`.
 These methods define filtering, excluding, order by, offset data, annotations towards the Django system within the callback method.

-### expressions.py
-This file is used towards defining expressions towards annotations towards JSON columns storaged within the database for example `age_annotation=data__ec03c1fd-e250-46be-b27a-d28d4d32762c`.
-In this file, defines datatypes towards tile data as each datatype is stored differently within the JSON column and it also might need some casting aswel, for example field_output=NumberField().
-Overall, these expressions help with annotations setup, therefore filtering becomes exetremly simpler as we can use the node alias, instead of the node uuid and this also extracts the value to query agasint from the JSON column.

 ### config.py
 This file stores variables which are globally used within the query_builder.
 Current the variables stored are the custom keys which the user can use to query certain operations for example `INSENSITIVE_CONTAINS_KEYS = ['ict', 'icontains']` -> `person.where(name__ict='test').get()` or `person.where(name__icontains='test').get()` but both ways preform a insenitive contains key operation